Get Started with Python

 Deploy the agent

-generates a draft agent with a temporary API endpoint that expires after 24 hours.
+Creating an agent generates a draft agent with a temporary endpoint URL that expires after 24 hours.
 Draft agents are ideal for development and debugging.

 To make an agent permanent, you need to deploy it.
 By default, agents are deployed on aiXplain’s multi-tenant AWS cloud environment.